siankop22/insurance-fraud-detection-cs/README.md

 | **Decision Tree** | 0.86 | 0.61 | Most interpretable, suitable for audit contexts |

 The Random Forest model demonstrated the strongest balance between precision and recall, making it suitable for production deployment with interpretability tools (e.g., SHAP or LIME).
+- This contains the finalized academic manuscript (PDF format).
+- The **main branch** hosts all experiment scripts, reproducible pipelines, and generated figures.

+---